 Second, Quartz wants to keep costs down for active members.
 A one-month supply doesn’t allow stockpiling of medication by those who are planning to end their membership.
 If the medication you take is considered a chronic medication, it may qualify for the Choice90 program.

-Please fill out (or have your pharmacist fill out) the Direct Member Reimbursement Form.
+For Quartz Claims, please fill out (or have your pharmacist fill out) the Direct Member Reimbursement Form.
 Be sure to include all receipts.
 Prescription medications will be reimbursed through the Quartz Pharmacy Benefits Management (PBM) at our current discount contracted rates.
 Any difference between the discount contracted rate and what the pharmacy or health care provider has billed will be your responsibility.